Healthy Lifestyle and Behavioural Change

 Get to know Johan

-Prior to joining EIT Digital, Johan held various international and senior positions in project, product programme management and business development in different locations for Philips.
-He was active in the digitization of business telecommunications, digital broadcast, content protection, consumer electronics and emerging businesses through corporate ventures.
-The last seven years he was driving business creation, innovation projects and business development in several startup initiatives within the areas of Health, Lifestyle & Wellbeing.
-Most recently he was leading the business development for Wearable Health Solutions within IMEC at the Holst Center in Eindhoven.
+Prior to joining EIT Digital, Johan held various international and managerial positions in product programme management, product marketing and business development in different locations and industries for Philips.
+He was active in the digitisation of business telecommunications, digital broadcast, content protection, consumer electronics and emerging businesses through corporate ventures.
+He was also a lecturer in innovation management for ICT students.
+Later he was leading the business development for Wearable Health Solutions within IMEC at the Holst Center in Eindhoven.
+The last eight years he was driving business creation, innovation projects and business development in several start-up initiatives within the areas of Health, Lifestyle & Wellbeing.
+Johan holds a Master in Electrical Engineering from the University of Technology in Eindhoven and a Master of Business Marketing from the TIAS School for Business and Society in Tilburg.